-Studies in language teaching and learning at the third-cycle level conclude with a licentiate degree or a doctoral degree.
+Studies in linguistics at the third-cycle level conclude with a licentiate degree or a doctoral degree.
 Studies consist of 120 credits for a licentiate degree and 240 credits for a doctoral degree.
 A doctoral student who has been admitted to studies at PhD level with a doctoral degree as the ultimate objective may, if he or she so desires, take a licentiate degree as an intermediate objective.

-Studies in language teaching and learning at the third-cycle level that conclude with a licentiate degree span two years of net studying time, and consist of a course element worth 60 credits and a licentiate dissertation worth 60 credits.
+Studies in linguistics at the third-cycle level that conclude with a licentiate degree span two years of net studying time, and consist of a course element worth 60 credits and a licentiate dissertation worth 60 credits.

-Studies in language teaching and learning at the third-cycle level that conclude with a doctoral degree span four years of net studying time, and consist of a course element worth 80 credits and a doctoral thesis worth 160 credits.
+Studies in linguistics at the third-cycle level that conclude with a doctoral degree span four years of net studying time, and consist of a course element worth 80 credits and a doctoral thesis worth 160 credits.